Fast quasi-conformal regional flattening of the left atrium: Conclusions

 We have presented a method to unfold any 3D LA surface and depict it in an intuitive, standardised, two-dimensional map.
-Compared to the SUM it does not rely on a registration step, much faster and guarantees no information loss, as it could happen due to a bad registration or information interpolation when the source and target meshes have very different shapes an resolutions.
-Moreover, it emphasizes regional interpretability by confining anatomical regions to predefined regions in the 2D map avoiding undesired displacements attributable to global flattening methods.
+Compared to the SUM it does not rely on a 3D registration step, much faster and guarantees no information loss, as it could happen due to a bad registration or information interpolation when the source and target meshes have very different shapes and resolutions.
+Flattening and registration is achieved simultaneously and regional interpretability is emphasized by confining anatomical regions to predefined regions in the 2D map avoiding undesired displacements attributable to global flattening methods.
 We have shown the suitability of our method to easily inspect the whole LA anatomy in 1 view, and to consistently divide the different LA anatomies and put them into correspondence making its regional comparison possible.
+The implementation is interactive, computationally efficient, fast, and easy to use.
+The code (Python) is publicly available\footnote{\url{https://github.com/martanunez/LA_flattening}} and it can be run in a normal PC without needing high computational resources or advanced technical skills.